Last updated: 13 March 2023

 Self-assessment tool and training roadmap

 Enterprises can use an online self-assessment checklist to help them assess their digital maturity and readiness, as well as identify gaps in their current digital capabilities.
 The checklist takes into consideration factors such as the current business operations, stage of digitalisation and business expansion plans.
-This is accessible at self-assessment checklist.
+This is accessible at Understand Your Digital Readiness.

 Continuous workforce upskilling is key in ensuring that employees remain relevant in tandem with the company’s digitalisation journey.
 Under the Digital Training Roadmap, companies can plan their training programmes based on the needs of employees as well as at each stage of their transformation.
 These training programmes are aligned to the Skills Framework developed for the sector.
 SMEs can visit GoBusiness Gov Assist for the list of pre-approved solutions under the IDP that are supported by the Productivity Solutions Grant (PSG).